stevebuik/ns-clone/README.md

 ## Disadvantages

-* Stacktraces : will be bigger because, the delegate interceptor is included in the stack.
+* Stacktraces : will be bigger because, the interceptor chain handling calls are included in the stack.
-* Exceptions : will be more complex because the Pedestal interceptor execution will wrap them in an ExceptionInfo with additional execution data
+* Exceptions : will be more complex because the Pedestal interceptor execution will wrap them in an ExceptionInfo with additional execution data.
+This is pretty easy to spot so not too bad.
 * Error messages : arity errors in api calls are reported by the clone namespace.
-This is not too bad since the same error would occur using the cloned namespace.
+This is tolerable since the same error would occur using the cloned namespace.
 Currently they are reported by the delegate.
 This could be changed to be reported by the clone fn instead.
 What do you think?
 * Documentation : when you use your IDE to show doc for a clone fn, you will see the clone function doc and not the underlying (cloned) functions doc.

 ## Ideas / Future

-1. A client api sub-project.
+1. A Datomic Client api sub-project.
 Requires mapping the **datomic-clone.api** functions to client api calls using delegates.
 The transact-async delegate will need to translate from a core.async channel to a future to keep the clone api consistent.
 2. Enhance the logger interceptor to record the invoking function i.e. one above in the call stack.
 This will be useful when wanting to know where in the source each cloned function was called.